mozbrick/brick/iconbutton/README.md

     - `"bottom"`

 __Note:__ If the icon is no longer an &lt;img&gt; node, due to the user changing the DOM from the default, this will not do anything.

+Can be set as the HTML attribute `icon-anchor` or programmatically through the property `iconAnchor`

 ## ___src___
 To edit the icon image source, simply change the `src` attribute on the `<x-iconbutton>` tag: